gabriellegoldet/GDM/README.md

 # GDM
-code lists and scripts for GDM project
+code lists and scripts for GDM project for submission to PLOS